RedFr4me/RedFr4me/README.md

 Passionate Self-Taught Developer | Pro Gamer & Coach
 ------------------------------------------
 I've been learning to code for 2 years with real world and production projects, I consider myself full stack developper, I made multiple websites, front & back end including one big project with 40+ fully secured api calls.
-I aslo made a 3d unity game and much more.
+I also made a 3d unity game and much more.

 * 🌍  I'm based in France, born in Portugal but moved here when I was 5.
 * 🗣️  I flutently speak English, French and Portuguese.